ankitsultana/blog/_posts/2016-08-04-beginning-competitive-programming.markdown

 tags: [algorithms]
 ---

-> This is a work in progress.
-The author is really lazy, so updates might take weeks to come.

 I have been asked a lot on how to get started with competitive programming, so I decided to write this post, so I could point to this post whenever anyone asks me the same question again.